Skip to Content

 Garmin’s RV-Safe Routing Isn’t Great

-We’ve found that the RV-safe routing of our Garmin RV 785 sometimes generates routes that add as much as 50-100 miles to the total trip, which is frequently unnecessary.
+We found that the RV-safe routing of our Garmin RV 785 sometimes generated routes that added as much as 50-100 miles to the total trip, which is frequently unnecessary.

-It often routes us around roads it detects as having an issue when in reality they don’t.
+It often routed us around roads it detected as having an issue when in reality they didn’t.

-We’ve seen this first-hand many times when we’ve ignored a longer, suggested route because we already knew the shorter route was fine (no low overpasses or low weight bridges).
+We experienced this first-hand many times when we ignored a longer, suggested route because we already knew the shorter route was fine (no low overpasses or low weight bridges).
 Sure enough, the route it was trying to avoid was perfectly okay.

-For this reason, we always double-check Google Maps before heading out of the way.
-Of course Google won’t know about low-weight bridges and low overpasses.
-So if youdo decide to ignore a suggested longer route from the Garmin, stay alert for height and weight limits (which you should be doing anyway!).
+For this reason, we always double-checked Google Maps before heading out of the way.
+Of course, Google won’t know about low-weight bridges and low overpasses.
+So if you do decide to ignore a suggested longer route from the Garmin, stay alert for height and weight limits (which you should be doing anyway!).

-Our Garmin RV GPS has sometimes tried to reroute us by as much as 50-100 miles out of our way because it thought there was a road issue that didn’t actually exist.
-This is the single biggest “hate” aspect of our love/hate relationship with our Garmin.
+Our Garmin RV GPS sometimes tried to reroute us by as much as 50-100 miles out of our way because it thought there was a road issue that didn’t actually exist.
+This was the single biggest “hate” aspect of our love/hate relationship with our Garmin.

 Would We Recommend a Garmin RV GPS?

-Based on our experience using the Garmin RV 785 for several years now, we wouldn’t recommend it as the sole source of navigation.
-Once we’ve checked the routing against Google or Apple maps at the start of our trip to be sure we aren’t being routed way out of the way (that they basically agree with the Garmin), we love it — large bright screen, clear directions, easy to follow.
+Based on our experience using the Garmin RV 785 for several years, we wouldn’t recommend it as the sole source of navigation.
+Once we’d checked the routing against Google or Apple maps at the start of our trip to be sure we weren’t being routed way out of the way (that they basically agree with the Garmin), we loved it — large bright screen, clear directions, easy to follow.
 Fine.

 We think the CoPilot RV GPS app that you can use on a smartphone or tablet is a better choice.
 It has far fewer glitches with routing, has all the same RV-specific safety options, and is significantly less expensive to purchase at the outset.

 We will note, however, that it does have an annual subscription, so that will add up over time.
 And it does tie up whatever device you’re using it on.
-And you need a mount for that device.
+You also need a mount for that device.

 Is a Garmin RV GPS Worth It?

 We don’t think that the Garmin is necessarily a waste of money.
-In fact, if you’re willing to put up with some of its limitations, it works quite well.
-And we still use it every time we drive because it’s such a great, easy-to-read display.
-We just can’t use its routing reliably without checking up on it first.
+In fact, if you’re willing to put up with some of its limitations, it works quite well, and it has a great, easy-to-read display.
+We just couldn’t use its routing reliably without checking up on it first.

 If your budget is tight and if you already have a phone or tablet that you can use as a dedicated navigation device when driving, why spend more than you need for an inferior routing experience?